altonhillhouse/Altonhillhouse/pizza.md

 ---

 # Pizza Menu
-We are currently only offering pizza's on Sunday and Monday evenings between 6-8pm.
+We are please to announve we will be offering pizza's on Sunday and Monday evenings between 6-8pm.

 ### Margherita
 Mozzarella cheese, basil, garlic and tomato sauce. £8